Dirty-Bastards-Collective/sa-kml-files/README.md

 Compressed files can be found in states/.

 Washington DC is separate, and Unknown contains entries that fell outside of state lines.
 We're working on updating these entries to make them more accurate.

+Currently only containes CONUS entries.
+We will be adding Alaska and Hawaii soon.